 Unfortunately, it had turned out, two days ago, that the self-inflatable sleeping mat that I owned did not pack into a very small size, so I had to leave it back home.
 So at four a clock in the morning it got rather cold in my sleeping bag.
 But I still managed to get some more sleep until being gently woken up by Solo, who was preparing some hot water for tea and coffee.

-It was then that it turned out that we had chosen the wrong spot to pitch tent the night before, because now our tent was surrounded by bugs and mosquitoes.
-Which meant that we would have to be fast to break tent and leave the campground, since we didn’t want to get too bothered by those bugs.
+It was then that it turned out that we had chosen the wrong spot to pitch the tent the night before because now our tent was surrounded by bugs and mosquitoes.
+Which meant that we would have to be fast to break tent and leave the campground since we didn’t want to get too bothered by those bugs.

 Getting all set up before starting the ride from Vikersund

 The first challenge of the day was to find some place to have breakfast which already had opened its doors.
 Since we hadn’t seen any such place the day before on our side of the Tyrifjorden and most of the city’s life was taking place on the other side anyway, we made our way back toward the town center.
 A nice local pointed us into the right direction toward Vikersund Catering, who not only offered a catering service but had a little cafe which served us some nice breakfast.
 And a chat with the lady behind the counter not only encouraged us to go on as planned but also gave us a hint of where to get back onto the route toward Flå.

 Since we had encountered some gravel roads the day before, we added another stop at the gas station to clean our bikes before leaving Vikersund.

 Which road to follow?

 We would follow the 280 until it met the Fylkesveien (Fv) 148 near Sysle.
 Here we had to make up our minds.
 Should we continue to follow the 280 toward a village called Krøderen, sharing the road — without a shoulder to ride our bikes on — with trucks and cars, or should we take the Fv 148 and follow a smaller road toward Flå?